ameliaritger/my-website/content/research/_index.md

 menu:
   example:
     name: The Hofmann Lab
-    weight: 1
+    weight: 4
 ---

-Check out current research being conducted by scientists in the Hofmann Lab at the University of California, Santa Barbara [HERE](http://www.hofmannlab.com/)!
+Check out current research being conducted by my fellow scientists in the Hofmann Lab at the University of California, Santa Barbara [here](http://www.hofmannlab.com/){target="_blank"}!